MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-5606.md

 # Fixed Asset Book Value 02 (report)

-The *Fixed Asset Book Value 02* report shows the breakdown of fixed asset book value by changes in acquisition, depreciation, and appreciation within the period with a further breakdown by additions and disposals within the period.
+The **Fixed Asset Book Value 02** report shows the breakdown of fixed asset book value by changes in acquisition, depreciation, and appreciation within the period, with a further breakdown by additions and disposals within the period.

-To obtain information on Write-downs, Appreciation, Custom 1, and Custom 2 posting types included in the Book Value 02 report, select either the Acquisition Type or the Depreciation Type field in the FA Posting Type Setup window.
+To include information about Write-downs, Appreciation, Custom 1, and Custom 2 posting types in the report, select either the **Acquisition Type** or the **Depreciation Type* fields on the **FA Posting Type Setup** page.

-You can include reclassified entries in the Book Value 02 report.
+You can include reclassified entries in the report.

-If you select the **Budget Report** field, the report will calculate the expected depreciation for the period.
+If you select the **Budget Report** field, the report calculates the expected depreciation for the period.

-Enter a *group type* if you want the report to group the fixed assets and show group totals.
-For example, if you have set up six FA classes, select the *FA Class* option to have group totals printed for each of the six class codes.
+Enter a group type if you want to group the fixed assets and show group totals.
+For example, if you have six FA classes, select the **FA Class** option to print group totals for each FA class.

-There is further breakdown of values under additions and disposals during the period, further grouped under classes/subclasses if needed.

-Use this report to describe the changes in fixed assets for a given period when many different changes occur across the grouping of fixed assets.
+Use this report to describe the changes in fixed assets for a given period when there are many changes across groups of fixed assets.

 ## Fixed Asset Book Value reports